blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/The Hebrew Religion.md

 ## Active Law (Halakha)

 - Mishneh Torah by Rambam (or Maimonides) (One of the most organized pillars of Hebrew Legal Code)
 - The Tur
 	- The Beit Yosef by Rabbi Joseph Karo (Commentary)
-- The Shulchan Arukh
+- The Shulchan Arukh (A simplified version of The Beit Yosef compiled in the 16th century by Rav Yosef Karo) (The most widely accepted legal code)
 	- Turei Zahav (or Taz) by Rabbi David HaLevi Segal (or Taz) (Commentary)
 	- Shiftei Kohen (or Shach) by Rabbi Shabbatai Hakohen (or Shach) (Commentary)
 	- Mishna Berura by Rambam (or Maimonides) (Commentary)